 Drawing Tips For Realistic Drawings

 Understanding how light reacts to different subjects and how lighting affects form will help you draw realistic drawings that jump off the paper.

 Value is the darkness or lightness of tones.
 These tones create form and a sense of depth on a two-dimensional surface.

-Form in art is an element of art that is three-dimensional and encloses volume; includes height, width, and depth like a cube, sphere, cylinder, pyramid, or free-flowing.
+Form in art is an element of art that is three-dimensional and encloses volume; it includes height, width, and depth like a cube, sphere, cylinder, pyramid, or free-flowing.

 In my opinion, an essential element of drawing is value.

-Value allows a viewer to understand the forms they are looking at and the light that reacts on them.
+Value allows viewers to understand the forms they are looking at and the light that reacts on them.

 A Gray Scale and Value Finder will help you see the soft value changes on a reference image and your drawing.